matthew-peterson-39/pathfinder_python/README.md

-# Pathfinder Python
+# Pathfinding with Python
 A pygame based pathfinding visualizer where users can design a maze and watch the algorithm work it out.
+The current version implements only one algorithm, A*, but the ability to select and visualize different algorithms will be available soon!

 # Implemented Algorithms
 - A-star (A*) - √